-If you have to buy a bike, where and from whom you buy it will be as important as which brand you choose.
-And if you don't know a lot about bikes, you should probably buy a NEW BIKE from a LOCAL BIKE SHOP (also known as an "LBS", or sometimes an Independent Bicycle Dealer).
-With that in mind, here are my recommendations:
+If you don't know a lot about bikes, you should consider buying a NEW BIKE from a LOCAL BIKE SHOP (also known as an "LBS", or sometimes an Independent Bicycle Dealer).
+I say this for several reasons, which I'll go over in part (b).

 - A lot depends of your goals, needs, and desires - think about them realistically.